cliqklabs/miami-reunion-app/ADMIN.md

 # Admin Gallery Management

-This is a standalone admin interface for managing the Casa Cardinal Miami gallery.
+This is a standalone admin interface for managing the Miami Vice 2025 gallery.

 ## Access